 What are the symptoms and who is at risk?

-MERS-CoV can cause a rapid onset of severe respiratory illness with a fatality rate of around 30%.
-There is no vaccine for MERS-CoV.
+MERS can cause a rapid onset of severe respiratory illness with a fatality rate of around 30%.
+There is no vaccine to protect against MERS.
 Symptoms include fever, cough, shortness of breath and breathing difficulties.
 Some patients have reported a variety of other symptoms, including muscle pain, diarrhoea, vomiting and nausea.
 Some patients have mild symptoms or are asymptomatic.
-Severe cases have most frequently occurred in people with underlying conditions that may have made them more susceptible to infection (including diabetes, kidney disease, hypertension, asthma and lung diseases, cancer, cardiovascular disease).
+MERS can affect anyone, though severe cases have most frequently occurred in people with underlying conditions that may have made them more susceptible to infection (including diabetes, kidney disease, hypertension, asthma and lung diseases, cancer, cardiovascular disease).

 Reducing the risk of exposure

-For more information about MERS-CoV, see the following websites:
+For more information about MERS, see the following websites: